 If you haven't had padron peppers, you are in for a treat.
 Their delicious flavor is the star in this quick and easy padron chili recipe!
 These peppers can range in heat from mild to spicy!
 If you are looking for a quick and easy dinner, this is a delicious chili recipe to make.

-To make things easy for you, I am including directions to make my chili recipe for the stovetop, the Instant Pot, and the slow cooker so you have lots of options in cooking this homemade chili.
+To make things easy for you, I include directions to make my chili recipe for the stovetop, the Instant Pot, and the slow cooker, so you have many options for cooking this homemade chili.

-If you are looking for more delicious ideas, check out these gluten free dinner recipes too!
+If you want more delicious ideas, check out these gluten free dinner recipes too!

-- Meat - You can use ground beef, turkey, chicken, pork, or a vegan meat.
+- Meat - You can use ground beef, turkey, chicken, pork, or vegan meat.

-- Padron peppers - If you can't find these little peppers, use shishito peppers.
+- Padron Peppers - If you can't find these little peppers, use shishito peppers or green bell peppers.

-- Diced tomatoes - You can use salted or unsalted.
-Do not use Italian seasoning diced tomatoes.
+- Diced Tomatoes - You can use salted or unsalted.
+Do not use Italian seasoning for diced tomatoes.